Weights Studio Guide

 • Frontend: VITE_PORT (default 5173)

-• Envoy gRPC-Web endpoint: ENVOY_PORT (default 8080)
+• Envoy gRPC-Web endpoint over TLS: ENVOY_PORT (default 8080)

-• Envoy admin: ENVOY_ADMIN_PORT (default 9901)
+• Envoy admin: ENVOY_ADMIN_PORT (default 9901), bound to loopback and not published by default

 • Backend target from Envoy: host.docker.internal:50051